Are North Korea's missile tests a practice run for evading THAAD?

 - The missile defense system could be bypassed by high density missile attacks or longer range missiles

-Hong Kong (CNN)North Korea may be seeking to outpace its southern neighbor by testing multiple missiles as Seoul prepares to deploy a controversial US missile defense system.

-In what has become almost routine, on Monday North Korea fired three ballistic missiles from a base in the west across the country into the Sea of Japan.
+On Monday, three ballistic missiles fired from a base in the west of North Korea flew across the country and fell into the East Sea, also known as the Sea of Japan.

-The missiles all fell within 250 kilometers of Japan's Okushiri Island, the country's Defense Ministry said in a statement.
+All three landed within 250 kilometers of Japan's Okushiri Island, the country's Defense Ministry said in a statement.

+The accuracy of the multiple missile launches suggested North Korea's technology was improving, Japan's Defense Minister Tomomi Inada said.

 Defense dodging

 Tensions have raised considerably on the peninsula since Pyongyang allegedly successfully tested a hydrogen bomb in January.
+Friday's nuclear warhead test heightens tensions even further.

-North Korea has also ramped up missile tests as negotiations between South Korea and the US to deploy the Terminal High Altitude Area Defense system (THAAD) have progressed.
+North Korea's weapons tests also come amid negotiations between South Korea and the US to deploy the Terminal High Altitude Area Defense system (THAAD).

 South Korean Defense Minister Han Min-koo said last month that THAAD is expected to be fully deployed by the end of 2017.

-"Launching them simultaneously is more difficult for a missile defense system," he says.
-Monday's test involved three missiles, compared to just one test-fired on Kim Jong Un's birthday in April.

-If those missiles are equipped with nuclear warheads "they don't have to get too many up in the air and past the missile defense system to have an effect," Lewis says.

 THAAD beater